 Prospective authors are invited to submit original research papers for presentation at the symposium.
-Papers can be written in English, Portuguese, or Spanish, must be formatted according with the IEEE two-columns symposium template, and the resulting PDF must not exceed 8 pages.
-Online submissions through SBC's submission service only.
+Papers can be written in English, Portuguese, or Spanish, must be formatted according to the IEEE two-columns conference template, and the resulting PDF must not exceed 8 pages.
+Online submissions through SBC's submission system only.

-Note to authors: all accepted papers will be initially published online at the symposium web site.
-Full papers written in English and presented at the symposium will be subsequently published by Conference Publishing Services (CPS) and submitted for publication in IEEE Xplore and submitted to indexing services.
-From these, those with the highest review ranks will be invited to prepare an extended version for consideration of partner journals: ACM SIGOPS Operating System Review, Springer Journal on Design Automation for Embedded Systems, and Elsevier Journal on Science of Computer Programming.
-Copyright will be handled by SBC for papers in Portuguese (you can get the form here) and by IEEE for papers in English.
+All accepted papers will be initially published online at the symposium web site.
+Full papers written in English and presented at the symposium will be subsequently published by Conference Publishing Services (CPS) and submitted for inclusion in IEEEXplore.
+From these papers, those with the highest review ranks will be invited to prepare an extended version for consideration of partner journals.
+Papers written in Portuguese and Spanish will be published in SBC's digital library, OpenLib (SOL).
+Copyright will be handled by SBC for papers in Portuguese and by IEEE for papers in English.